 We will discuss what you need with you, check if we have the data you are asking for, and either send it to you or tell you if it is not available.

-If the data is readily available, we usually charge a rate of £125 per traffic count site requested.
+If the data is readily available, we usually charge £125 for each traffic count site requested.
 Where data is not available, we will be happy to discuss the options, subject to legislation and our policies on charging for services.